vinothvsbe/Documents/Docker/README.md

 host.docker.internal will be understood internally in docker and it will be translated to IP address internally by docker in code
 So wherever we are using localhost in code that needs to be replaced with host.docker.internal.

+>This case is especially helpful if we have Mongodb installed and running in localhost.
+If we have to access that localhost inside the docker then this is applicable.

 **Container-Container communication**

 To access different container the best way is to use IPAddress.